 I mean, this is literally a deal that will raise the cost of living and will take discretionary dollars out of everybody's back pockets.

-Because the cost of energy is going to purposefully skyrocket under a false premise and a hoax, something called global warming being caused by carbon dioxide of all things.
+Every American family is going to become poorer because the cost of energy is going to purposefully skyrocket under a false premise and a hoax, something called global warming being caused by carbon dioxide, of all things, and other so-called pollutants that we must cut back on.

-The ChICOMs, the leading polluters of the world, are exempt for another 16 years.
+The CHICOMs, the leading polluters of the world, are exempt for another 16 years.

 They can continue their economic growth.